 Writing is the one skill that can be applied to nearly every career, profession, and industry.
 Even math, science and engineering experts need to have excellent communication skills in order to do their job well!
 Teachers in all grade levels and all subject areas can use creative writing in order to enhance the skills of their students and improve their understanding of a given topic.

 Short stories are a wonderful way to get your students thinking creatively about a given situation or a particular subject matter.
 By assigning them a short story, you are giving them an opportunity to explore their own imaginations while also encouraging them to think critically about the current topic being studied in the classroom.
-These short story ideas will help your students get started, and will give them the foundation they need in order to begin writing a one-of-a-kind story that won’t be told by anybody else.

-Short Story Ideas for Students
+Short Story Ideas for High School Students

 - Your story begins with two students inside the school, a note from the principal and a fish bowl.
 You must incorporate all of these elements into your short story.